Dark Messiah of Might and Magic: Reception

 Critical reaction to Dark Messiah has been divided, particularly between the US and the rest of the world.
 The game received "mixed or average reviews" on both platforms according to the review aggregation website Metacritic.

 Game Informer praised the PC version for the sheer fun factor and beautiful graphics.
 In contrast, GameSpot said that it had many technical issues, repetitive gameplay, predictable story, and poor multiplayer.
 The Australian video game talk show Good Game's two reviewers both gave the game an 8/10.
 Also, Hyper commended the game for its "telekinesis, great combat and being lovely to look at", but criticized it for "poor non-human combat [and] bugger all story".

 For Elements, IGN noted that it simplified the original game's role-playing element; players in Elements must choose one of four predetermined character classes that gain skills according to their specialty.
 GameSpot criticized the game's control problems and graphics, stating that it "may be the ugliest game powered by [the] Source engine".
 In Japan, where the game was ported for release under the name Might and Magic: Elements (マイト･アンド･マジック エレメンツ, Maito ando Majikku Erementsu) on 17 July 2008, Famitsu gave it a score of 22 out of 40, while Famitsu X360 gave it each a score of two sevens, one six, and one seven.

 GameSpot nominated Elements for the dubious award of Flat-Out Worst Game in its 2008 video game awards.

 Sequel

-In an interview on 15 August 2012, with Dutch gamesite Gamer.nl, Might & Magic creative director Erwan le Breton mentioned they were discussing a possible sequel to Dark Messiah.
+In an interview on 15 August 2012, with Dutch game site Gamer.nl, Might & Magic creative director Erwan le Breton mentioned they were discussing a possible sequel to Dark Messiah.
 However, as of October 2015, Arkane Studios has left Ubisoft and the Might & Magic team was still searching for a new studio to take over the sequel.